LLMs syntactically adapt their language use to their conversational partner: Conclusion

 \section{Conclusion}

-We showed that GPT-4o can gradually adapt its language use to its conversational partner, to an extent that is similar to what we observe in human-human conversations.
+We showed that GPT-4o and Llama-3-8B can gradually adapt their language use to their conversational partner, to an extent that is similar to what we observe in human-human conversations.
 This observation goes beyond previous findings, which indicated that an LLM's language use can be controlled through explicit instructions and influenced by priming from the previous utterance.
 A more detailed comparison of the mechanisms that humans and LLMs use to achieve such long-term adaptation is an interesting avenue of future work.